Comfort Feeding vs Hunger in Babies: How to Tell the Difference

 Overlap: When Hunger and Comfort Look the Same

-Part of this overlap relates to newborn feeding patterns.
-Because newborns have small stomachs, many feed 8 to 12 times or more each day, which makes it harder to label individual feeds as "hunger" or "comfort" (Source: Newborn Breastfeeding Basics).
+This overlap is especially noticeable in newborns.
+Because babies have small stomachs, many feed 8 to 12 times or more in a 24-hour period, which makes it unrealistic to label each feed as purely hunger-driven or comfort-based (Source: CDC).

 How Diapers and Growth Provide Context

-Once feeding is established, many babies have about six or more wet diapers in 24 hours, which is a reassuring sign of hydration and intake.
+Diaper output and growth trends offer important context when feeding feels frequent or unpredictable.
+Once feeding is established, many babies produce around six or more wet diapers in a 24-hour period, which is widely used as a reassuring sign of hydration and intake.

-Weight trends also help.
-It is typical for babies to lose up to 7 percent of their birth weight in the first few days, then regain it by about day 10 to 14.
-After regaining birth weight, many infants gain about 5 to 8 ounces (140 to 230 grams) per week in the early months according to La Leche League Canada.
+Weight patterns add another layer of reassurance.
+It is common for babies to lose some weight after birth and regain it by about 10 to 14 days.
+After that point, many infants gain roughly 5 to 8 ounces (140 to 230 grams) per week in the early months (Source: La Leche League Canada).

 Breastfed and Bottle-Fed Babies

-Comfort feeding occurs in both breastfed and bottle-fed babies, though it may look different.
-Breastfed babies may use the breast both for calories and soothing, while bottle-fed babies may finish a feed quickly and seek additional sucking for comfort.
+Comfort feeding can happen with both breastfeeding and bottle feeding, though it often looks different.
+Breastfed babies may remain at the breast for soothing as well as nutrition.
+Bottle-fed babies may finish a feed quickly and then seek additional sucking or closeness in other ways.

 When Comfort Feeding Is Normal and Helpful